ExerCYse is Medicine

 The ExerCYse is Medicine program at ISU is a network of faculty, staff, and most importantly students.
 ExerCYse is a part of the global initiative - Exercise is Medicine - that seeks to promote the notion that daily exercise is an essential part of a healthy lifestyle, and that exercise is literally the best medicine to combat many diseases.

-Want to gain valuable experience volunteering in the community?
-Volunteer for ExerCYse Time or BingoCYse!
+Want to gain valuable experience through ExerCYse in the community?
+Be a volunteer!

 ISU Students - ExerCYse is Medicine uses Givepulse as our central Ambassador volunteer hub for all things ExerCYse!
 This hub provides our student Ambassadors with a unique way of signing up to volunteer for events AND it also allows our Ambassadors to track their volunteer service over time.